-Architectural Flexibility
+Architectural flexibility

-Postgres Distributed (PGD) offers flexible options with how its architecture can be deployed, maintained, and scaled to meet various performance, availability, and compliance needs.
+PGD offers flexible options with how its architecture can be deployed, maintained, and scaled to meet various performance, availability, and compliance needs.

 PGD supports rolling maintenance, including blue/green deployments for both Postgres upgrades and other system or application-level changes.
-This ensures that the database remains available during routine tasks such as minor or major version upgrades, schema changes, and vacuuming operations.
-The system seamlessly switches between active database versions, achieving zero-downtime.
+This approach ensures that the database remains available during routine tasks, such as minor or major version upgrades, schema changes, and vacuuming operations.
+The system seamlessly switches between active database versions, achieving zero downtime.

 PGD provides automatic failover to ensure high availability.
-If a node in the cluster becomes unavailable, another node automatically takes over its responsibilities, minimizing downtime.
-Additionally, PGD includes self-healing capabilities, where nodes that have failed or disconnected can automatically reconnect to the cluster and resume normal operations once the issue is resolved.
+If a node in the cluster becomes unavailable, another node takes over its responsibilities, minimizing downtime.
+Also, PGD includes self-healing capabilities, where nodes that have failed or disconnected reconnect to the cluster and resume normal operations once the issue is resolved.